History of Oklahoma: Great Depression

 The Great Depression lasted from 1929 to the late 1930s.
 Times were especially hard in 1930–33, as the prices of oil and farm products plunged, while debts remained high.
 Many banks and businesses went bankrupt.
 The Depression was made much worse for parts of the state by the Dust Bowl conditions.
 Farmers were hit the hardest and many relocated to the cities and established poor communities known as Hoovervilles.
 It also initiated a mass migration to California of "Okies" (to use the disparaging term common in California) in search of a better life, an image that would be popularized in American culture by John Steinbeck's novel, The Grapes of Wrath.
 The book, with photographs by Dorothea Lange, and songs of Woody Guthrie tales of woe from the era.
 The negative images of the "Okie" as a sort of rootless migrant laborer living in a near-animal state of scrounging for food greatly offended many Oklahomans.
 These works often mix the experiences of former sharecroppers of the western American South with those of the Exodusters fleeing the fierce dust storms of the High Plains.
-Although they primarily feature the extremely destitute, the vast majority of the people, both staying in and fleeing from Oklahoma, suffered great poverty in the Depression years.
-Grapes of Wrath was a powerful but simplistic view of the complex conditions in rural Oklahoma, and fails to mention the great majority of people remained in Oklahoma.
+Although they primarily feature the extremely destitute, the majority of the people, both staying in and fleeing from Oklahoma, suffered poverty in the Depression years.
+Grapes of Wrath was a powerful but simplistic view of the complex conditions in rural Oklahoma, and fails to mention that the great majority of people remained in Oklahoma.

 The federal Agricultural Adjustment Act paid them to reduce production; prices rose and the distress was over.